kubeflow/blog/_posts/2025-07-09-introducing-trainer-v2.md

 )
 ```

-This example uses a **builtin runtime image** that uses a foundation Llama model, and fine-tunes it using a dataset pulled from Hugging Face, with the torchtune configuration provided by the data scientist.
+This example uses a **builtin runtime image** that uses a foundation Llama model, and fine-tunes it using a dataset pulled from Hugging Face, with the torchtune configuration provided by the AI Practitioner.

 To further simplify LLM fine-tuning, the **KF Trainer v2** provides **runtime configurations** for models such as **Llama 3.2** (available in 1B and 3B variants), which makes it easier for users to configure common LLM fine-tuning jobs.